CS3247-Game-Development-Team-6/Doodles/Assets/Scripts/DeveloperGuide.md

 - Developers are to employ the [C# at Google Style Guide](https://google.github.io/styleguide/csharp-style.html) for all source code and documentation.

 ## System Architecture
+The purpose of this section to lay out the basic system architecture to provide a clear understanding of the system.

 ### Tower